 Please note this post contains affiliate links.
 If you do follow my links, please know that I do make a very-very small commission from your purchase.
 There is no cost to you, but this extra coinage helps to keep this little space up and running.
 You can read more about the affiliate networks I am apart of here.

 100th Day of School classic, but with a virtual twist!
 Making a collection poster of 100 items.
 But this can totally be done virtually!

-A simple way to make this work in your virutal classroom is to have students create their collection collages on posters and share during a group meeting that day.
-For practice, students can count all the items in their collection to make sure there is a 100 (and to start getting your students brains tuned into the number 100!)
+A simple way to make this work in your virtual classroom is to have students create their collection collages on posters and share them during a group meeting that day.
+For practice, students can count all the items in their collection to make sure there are a 100 (and to start getting your students’ brains tuned into the number 100!).
 Need a letter to send?
 Check out the letter in this 100th Day Activities pack!

 This could also be done using Google Slides!
 Instead of a physical poster, students can use a Google Slide and fill it with 100 pictures or shapes of items.
 Your animal fans could fill their page with pics of animals, or the LEGO builders could fill the space with pics of 100 pieces.
 Doesn’t have to be too fancy!